postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 We designed Workspaces to help better organize collections when you collaborate with others.
 Let's examine a typical scenario of how Workspaces makes collaboration in Postman easier.

-Let's say you are working on two projects: Neutrino level detection and Warp drive navigation.
+Let's say you are working on two projects: _Neutrino level detection_ and _Warp drive navigation_.
 You have several personal collections that belong not only to projects Neutrino level detection and Warp drive navigation, but to other projects, too.

 Perhaps your focus this week has been on Neutrino level detection.
 Since you have many personal collections, you need to search for the collections you need for Neutrino level detection.
 To prevent repeated searches for those collections, you mark them as 'favorites'.
 This action makes them appear at the top of your collections list in the sidebar for quicker access.